 Butter Sponge Cake for Lamingtons

-The sponge cake is a terrific recipe that I use as a base for other recipes (strangely, none that I’ve shared here – yet).
-Simply made with pantry staples, the unique thing about this vanilla sponge is how it’s made: creaming the butter, sugar and eggs, then folding through the flour with a light touch so the sponge comes out tender.
+The sponge cake for Lamingtons is a terrific recipe that I use as a base for other recipes (strangely, none that I’ve shared here – yet).
+Simply made with pantry staples, it’s soft and buttery, and not too sweet which is what we want because we get extra sweetness from the chocolate icing.

 If you’re a Lamington fan, I think you’ll approve of this recipe!
 The butter cake is moist, tender and buttery.
 The chocolate coating is thick enough so you get a great hit of chocolate, but thin enough so it soaks into the sponge, a sticky enough to glue on plenty of coconut.